© Denzil Green

 The most broadly recommended “done” temperature for pork is still a minimum of 71 C / 160 F.

-No hormones are licenced for the production of pork in America and Canada.
+No hormones are licensed for the production of pork in America and Canada.
 There is no genetically modified pork as of 2006 in America and Canada.

 Pork used to be susceptible to carrying a parasite called “trichinae”.
 It also infects deer and bears.
 The parasite can infest humans and cause a disease called “trichinosis”.
 The disease was finally analysed in 1860.